French Gulch Fire

 Map: Yarnell, Arizona

-It's in the same region of western Yavapai County as the deadly Yarnell Hill fire that killed 19 Granite Mountain Hotshots on June 30.
+The lightning-caused blaze is in the same region of western Yavapai County as the deadly Yarnell Hill fire that killed 19 Granite Mountain Hotshots on June 30.

-The fire isn't threatening any structures.
+The fire started Saturday night and isn't threatening any structures.